Learning Linear Polytree Structural Equation Models: Main Results for Polytree Learning

 \end{definition}

 It is noteworthy that in general we cannot assume that $\rho_{\min}$ is independent of $n$ or $p$.
-In fact, the second part of \cref{lemma:corr_product} gives rise to the following relationship between the noise variance and the correlation coefficients with parents for each node: $\sum\limits_{i\in Pa(j)}\rho_{ij}^{2} < 1$, which further implies the following corollary. \begin{corollary} Let $d_{*}$ represent the highest in-degree for a polytree.
+In fact, Eqn. \eqref{eq:noise_var} gives rise to the following relationship between the noise variance and the correlation coefficients with parents for each node: $\sum\limits_{i\in Pa(j)}\rho_{ij}^{2} < 1$, which further implies the following corollary. \begin{corollary} Let $d_{*}$ represent the highest in-degree for a polytree.
 Then $\rho_{\min} < \frac{1}{\sqrt{d_{*}}}$. \end{corollary}

-In contrast, it is reasonable to assume $\rho_{\min}$ to be a positive constant independent of $p$ under the undirected tree-structured Gaussian graphical model, since after transforming it to a rooted tree as in Section \ref{subsec:polytree}, the highest in-degree satisfies $d_{*}=1$.
+\begin{remark} In contrast, it is reasonable to assume $\rho_{\min}$ to be a positive constant independent of $p$ under the undirected tree-structured Gaussian graphical model, since after transforming it to a rooted tree as in Section \ref{subsec:polytree}, the highest in-degree satisfies $d_{*}=1$. \end{remark}

+A key lemma is the following well-known convergence rate for estimating the population correlation matrix:

+\begin{lemma} Consider a Gaussian linear SEM \eqref{eq:sem} with $n \geq C_0 \log p$ for some numerical constant $C_0$.
+Then, on an event $\mathcal{E}$ with probability at least $1 - 1/p^3$, the following inequality holds for some absolute constant $C$: